hongshibao/portfolio-tool/README.md

    It will also create a virtual environment dedicated to this repository.

-4. Activate the virtual environment
+4. Activate the dedicated virtual environment

         $ pipenv shell